800 345.5000 Login

 Global Administration

-Mood Media administers master and mechanical rights globally, which cover the reproduction rights for sound recordings.
+Mood Media administers master and mechanical rights globally, which cover the reproduction rights for sound recordings held by labels and artists.

 Expert Navigation

-Our specialized knowledge enables you to navigate the complexities of global music licensing, allowing you to focus on your core business.
+Our specialized knowledge means we can navigate the nuances of global music licensing while you focus on your core business.

 Do I need a music license for my business?